Winvale Blog

 For TDR specifically, since your MFC and BOA aren't being used, GSA uses market research to ensure the prices fits within the GSA marketplace.
 The General Acquisition Services Manual (GSAM Change 171 GSAR Case 2019-G503) states, "If the Contracting Officer cannot determine the prices offered to be fair and reasonable based on the data described in 538.270-2(c)(1), perform market research to compare prices for the same or similar items in accordance with FAR 15.404-1(b)(2)(vi)."

-It's important to note that recently, GSA made some changes to how the market threshold is calculated for contractors who offer Commercial Off the Shelf Products.
+It's important to note that in the last few years, GSA made some changes to how the market threshold is calculated for contractors who offer Commercial Off the Shelf Products.
 This change was made to help better represent the commercial marketplace and guarantee the best value for federal customers.

-TDR is not for every business.
 While eliminating the Commercial Sales Practices and the Price Reductions Clause may make sales reporting much easier for you, TDR reporting is more frequent and requires a fair amount of detail.
-So, you should weigh the pros and cons of each method and see which one will work better.
+So, we suggest you start transitioning your sales reporting practices sooner rather than later.

-We don’t expect you to understand everything about TDR right away.
-If you have any questions about TDR whether its your eligibility or how to report, we would be happy to help.
-If you think TDR is a good fit for your company and you would like to switch from Commercial Sales Practices to TDR, one of our consultants can help you make the transition to TDR and assist with monthly sales reporting.
+Of course, there's always the option to get help with your TDR transition and monthly reporting.
+If you have any questions about TDR, whether its how to transition or how to report, we would be happy to help.
+One of our expert consultants can help you make the transition to TDR and assist with monthly sales reporting.